stan4dbunny/Portfolio/README.md

 My name is Erica and I'm a Rendering Engineer currently working at Toptracer with custom rendering pipelines!
-Before that, I completed my master's thesis on global illumination at DICE as a part of my studies at KTH Royal Institute of Technology.
+Before that, I completed my master's thesis on global illumination at DICE/Frostbite as a part of my studies at KTH Royal Institute of Technology.

 # Contact information
 Email: ericat@telia.com